SeattleFeministJS/seattlefeministjs.github.io/_posts/2016-10-23-React-Workshop-Two.md

 This function is "stubbed out", meaning it doesn't really send the data anywhere to update.
 This is fine for now, and we added a `TODO` comment, so we can remember to come back later and connect this with our API for creating new users.

 ## Routing
 Routing is a pretty straightforward addition to our application.
-We will use the React Router library, it has active contributors and has been keeping up with updates and use issues.
+We will use the React Router library, it has active contributors and has been keeping up with updates and user issues.
 Switch to "routing" branch now, and if you haven't already `npm install` to get the React Router modules.
 Looking at out entry point `src/index.js` you can see that have changed the way we mount our application, you might also notice that we have added a new directory called containers, we will be discussing the container/component in more detail in workshop three, but for now it is good enough to notice that the containers have names that indicate their function and can correspond to their route names, "Root", "Home" and "Signup".

 We are still calling to `ReactDOM` to render our application but we are now passing JSX for router components rather than our own components.
 The structure of the router JSX is hierarchical and represents the route tree for our application.